 General Provisions

-This document is formulated in line with the SparkLink Alliance Charter (the Charter) to fulfill the mission of the SparkLink Alliance (the Alliance) and regulate its intellectual property rights (IPR) matters.
+This document is formulated in line with the SparkLink Alliance Charter (the “Charter”) to fulfill the mission of the SparkLink Alliance (the “Alliance”) and regulate its intellectual property rights (IPR) matters.
 It shall apply to the entire process of the Alliance's development and implementation of technical standards, copyrights, trademarks and logos.

 As an important part of the Alliance's operational guidelines, this document and the Charter are applicable to all Alliance members.